Helping breastfeeding mothers assess the efficacy of their sessions

 Be highly conscious about the density of information

-This principle was inspired by a Design for Healthcare event I attended titled “How design fueled the 23andMe comeback”.
-I left with a takeaway: Gulp risked interfering with the family routine.
-It was also important to note the frequency of use: newborns can nurse 8-12 times per day, so that would mean up to the same number of interactions with the mobile app.
+This principle was inspired by a Design for Healthcare event I attended in Seattle.
+In the context of Gulp, the experience had to balance information availability with information need .
+If executed poorly, Gulp could feel like extra work or an interference.
+This risk is magnified by the fact that newborns can nurse 8-12 times per day – that would mean up to the same number of interactions with the mobile app.

-We knew that Gulp had to minimize interference in whatever way possible, so simple, low-touch, and clean interface design was necessary.
+To minimize interference with the real world experience, a simple, low-touch, and clean interface design was necessary.

 An appropriate personality

-My last week on the project was about refining the visual design and planting a few teaser features to gauge participant interest.
-I facilitated a short critique of the color palette and we realized it was missing boldness and vitality.
-It was too much pastel and needed a dose of zest to reflect the energy and excitement of the new baby experience.
+The last week was about refining the visual design and planting a few teaser features to gauge participant interest.
+I facilitated a short design critique of the visual design and we realized it was missing boldness and vitality.
+It was too much pastel and needed a dose of zest to reflect the energy and excitement of the newborn experience.

 It was important for the mobile app to look convincing and real.
 With the limited time, we decided that a focus on color would make a substantial impact.
-Through color, we wanted to set a tone of reassurance and comfort.
-To reflect this motif, my first palette consisted of a calm light green, soft pink, and airy white.
+To reflect reassurance and comfort, my first palette consisted of a calm light green, soft pink, and airy white.